simarjeetss/simarjeetss/README.md

   <img src="https://komarev.com/ghpvc/?username=simarjeetss&style=flat-square&color=blue" alt=""/>
 </div>

-👋 Hi there!
-I'm Simarjeet Singh, a passionate computer science master's student at Washington State University.
-I'm deeply enthusiastic about software development, constantly exploring new concepts and technologies.
+# Hi there! 👋 I'm Simarjeet Singh

+I'm a passionate computer science master's student at Washington State University, deeply enthusiastic about software development and constantly exploring new concepts and technologies.

+## 💻 Interests

-💻 My primary interests lie in distributed systems and cloud computing.
-I'm fascinated by the complexities of designing and managing distributed applications in the cloud environment.
+My primary interests lie in:

+- Distributed systems and cloud computing: I'm fascinated by the complexities of designing and managing distributed applications in the cloud environment.

-🌐 Additionally, I have a keen interest in web development and web security.
-I enjoy delving into the intricacies of building robust web applications while ensuring they are secure against potential threats.
+- Web development and web security: I enjoy delving into the intricacies of building robust web applications while ensuring they are secure against potential threats.

+## 📚 Skills

-📚 With a solid understanding of software design principles and architecture, I strive to write clean, maintainable code that scales effectively.
+With a solid understanding of software design principles and architecture, I strive to write clean, maintainable code that scales effectively.

+## 🌱 Let's Connect!

-🌱 I'm always eager to learn and grow in the ever-evolving field of technology.
+I'm always eager to learn and grow in the ever-evolving field of technology.
 Feel free to connect with me and join me on this exciting journey of exploration and innovation!